 | Version | v0.1.5 (Feb 2026) |

 MarkItDown is the most popular document processing tool in the AI ecosystem by a massive margin.
-At 90,700 stars with 5,400 forks and 74 contributors, it dwarfs everything else in this category combined.
+At 114,000 stars (+26% since March) with 7,400 forks, it dwarfs everything else in this category combined.
+Growth has slowed slightly from its explosive early adoption phase, but the install base continues to expand.

 The MCP server exposes a single tool — convert_to_markdown(uri) — that accepts any http:, https:, file:, or data: URI.
 That’s it.
 One tool, 29+ formats, zero configuration decisions.
 The simplicity is the point: you don’t choose extraction strategies or configure layout analysis.
 You give it a document, you get Markdown back.

 The trade-offs are real.
 One tool means no fine-grained control — you can’t extract just page 5, or get images separately, or preserve table coordinates.
 PDF extraction quality depends on the underlying parser, and complex layouts (multi-column, nested tables, scanned documents) can lose structure.
 The MCP server has no authentication, running with the privileges of whatever user started it.
-And 304 open issues suggest the project is growing faster than it can resolve edge cases.
+And 348 open issues (up from 304) suggest the project is growing faster than it can resolve edge cases.
+No new release since February — the MCP server layer is stable but not rapidly iterating.

 Install is straightforward: pip install markitdown-mcp, then run markitdown-mcp for stdio or add --http for remote transport.
 Docker is recommended for Claude Desktop integration.